Display Details and Frequently Answered Questions

 rows of double-gang light switches, and a good number of midgets - many of them bused

-in from out of state, we're proud to say - to turn all the lights on and off.
+in from out of state - to turn all the lights on and off.

 You're joking about the midgets, right?